neuralrp/neuralrp/README.md

 Oobabooga was marginially better, but when I tried SillyTavern it opened up my eyes to prompt control: you could inject whatever you wanted into the prompt at a set number of turns.
 You could use character and world cards to enforce your vision, so the LLM wouldn't forget as easily.
 I began to obsess over dialing in the perfect settings, investigating what worked well and what didn't.

 What I found was this: I could never get the underlying control I needed because the architecture is fundamentally flawed, and the SD generation extension just wasn't cutting it.
 That needed to be native to work the way I wanted to.
 Not to mention, I was sick of all the knobs.
 I just wanted to find *my* setting, for *my* 12GB vRAM card, that worked for me.
+And I was sick of SD gen work-arounds and editing poor LLM replies taking me out RP immersion.

 Hence, NeuralRP was born.

 It's engineered from the ground up with context window in mind, every decision, every feature.
 No full character card dump every turn.
 No token leakage from SD generation.
-Use of a database backend, compatible with SillyTavern character cards, that semantically finds and injects what matters, when it matters.
+Use of a database backend, compatible with SillyTavern character and world cards, that semantically finds and injects what matters, when it matters.

 The fact is, there are certain limitations with 7B-12B LLM's that you simply can't get past.
 But this app I built, in my opinion, maximizes what locally runnable LLM's offer for roleplay.